 Development partners and sector trends

-The vast majority (85%) of ODF support to Cook Islands since 2008 has come from four development partners: New Zealand (42%), China (22%), the Asian Development Bank (12%), and Australia (9%).
+Between 2008 and 2023, the vast majority (85%) of ODF support to Cook Islands has come from four development partners, led by New Zealand (42%), China (22%), the Asian Development Bank (12%), and Australia (9%).
 Donor concentration in Cook Islands is among the highest in the Pacific.

 Official development finance to Cook Islands, by partner Spent, share of total ODF